The owner of Mt. Coramba Apiculture, Glenn Locke, has had the beekeeping urge since the early 1980s as a 14-year-old teenager.

 Glenn is now concentrating on building his beekeeping business, producing great-tasting, raw honey.

 Glenn has guided the business through significant setbacks.
-In June 2022, Varroa destructor was detected at the port of Newcastle, severely affecting beekeeping businesses in New South Wales.
+In June 2022, Varroa destructor was detected at Newcastle’s port, severely affecting New South Wales’s beekeeping businesses.

 Unfortunately, Varroa mites were found in the Orara Valley about a month later, which ultimately resulted in the loss of all of Glenn’s hives in the effort to eradicate the exotic pests.